bchalman/md-cv/index.md

 ## Currently

 I'm a Sales Representative at Chalman Technologies, based out of their office and application lab in Anaheim, CA. Here I develop and manage sale opportunities for many equipment suppliers, covering assembly, test, and rework equipment for hybrid electronics and material processing for general manufacturing.

 In my off-time, I am working toward a career in software development, utilizing self-study programs to expand on the programming foundations I have from university coursework.

 ## Employment

 `2016-Present`
-__Chalman Technologies__ *Manufacturer's Representative* for the below companies, managing accounts in Southern California, and offering extensive experience with account mangement, product presentation, and customer service and support:
+__Chalman Technologies__ *Manufacturer's Representative* for the below principal companies, managing accounts in Southern California:

 * [Advanced Dicing Technologies](https://www.adt-co.com/) | Dicing
 * [Besi](https://www.besi.com/)	| Die attach and packaging